 It’s amazing that we know the energy value of the food we eat.
 It’s certainly not the be all and end all, lots of other factors come into consideration.
 But why do I keep seeing calories being reviled as an inferior metric?
 Calories are ostracised in the high school canteen of nutritional importance whilst cool kids like food quality, veganism and fasting all sit in their clique and compare lunch boxes.

 Is there a better measurement for quantifying the energy value of foods that I’m not aware of?
 Calories are an incredibly useful tool for measuring the energy value of foods, in the same way, that Bodyweight is a very good indication of your weight.

-Don’t ask it to be something that it isn’t.
+Don’t ask them to be something that they aren’t.
 We can get into macronutrients, and micronutrients and food quality later and we can measure your body fat and work out what your lean body mass is versus your fat mass.
 But for simplicity’s sake, calories count and if you want less body fat you’ll lose weight on the scale.